missingdays/nerdy.python/README.md

 ## What's the point?
 Firstly, this is my personal storage for algorithms and data structures in whole bunch of languages.
 Secondly, this repository is a great way to learn algorithms from scratch.
 The idea is to store all information about all algorithms in one place, to have code simple, fully commented and documented.
+In future this will turn into universal library for algorithms in most used languages.

 ##How to use it?
 Just clone it localy and execute any file you want.
 It's that easy!